googleforgames/agones/site/content/en/docs/Installation/Creating Cluster/gke.md

 ## Creating the cluster

-Create a GKE cluster (preferably an Autopilot mode cluster) in which you'll install Agones.
+Create a GKE cluster in which you'll install Agones.
 You can use [GKE Standard mode](#create-a-standard-mode-cluster-for-agones) or [GKE Autopilot mode](#create-an-autopilot-mode-cluster-for-agones).